What’s it all about?

 Distraction Warning!
 Ignore the next video, you are meant to be working!

 Oh, and I can’t think of holes in buckets without singing this song to myself.
-Off back to my childhood again when the world was all in b&w.

 Sources of funding.

 We don’t know what was agreed, but the Conservative’s help for Nissan will certainly impact on their budgeting – a subsidy.